 Most Perl modules are written in Perl, some use XS (they are written in C) so they require a C compiler.
-However, C compiler is disabled on all of our shared servers as it is a high security threat.
+Please note that the C compiler is disabled on all of our shared servers as it is a high security threat.
+However, you can contact our Support Team and we will enable it for you for 3 hours.

 1. After opening the command console, you need to type cpan.
 This way, you will access the cpan console: